lark-parser/lark/README.md

-# Lark - a modern pure-Python parsing library
+# Lark - a modern parsing library

-Lark is a modern general-purpose Python parsing library, that focuses on simplicity and power.
+Lark is a modern general-purpose parsing library for Python.

-Lark accepts grammars as EBNF and lets you choose between two parsing algorithms:
+Lark focuses on simplicity and power.
+It lets you choose between two parsing algorithms:

  - Earley : Parses all context-free grammars (even ambiguous ones)!
+It is the default.
  - LALR(1): Only LR grammars.
 Outperforms PLY and most if not all other pure-python parsing libraries.

-Both algorithms are pure-python implementations and can be used interchangably (aside for algorithmic restrictions).
+Both algorithms are written in Python and can be used interchangably with the same grammar (aside for algorithmic restrictions).
+See "Comparison to other parsers" for more details.

 Lark can automagically build an AST from your grammar, without any more code on your part.